Report in Saigon: More Marines Due

 multi-national command, in

-which American offirlers would
+which American officers would

-play a major if not a, leading
+play a major if not a leading

 role, would vaguely resemble